Neural Quantum States for Light Nuclei with Chiral Two- and Three-Body Interactions

 Conventionally, a trial wave function is obtained using the variational Monte Carlo (VMC) method, where parameterized correlation functions are optimized through standard techniques, such as Powell's method or stochastic gradient descent.
 These correlation functions are then used to construct the wave function Ansatz.
 For problems involving only two-body interactions, the number of variational parameters typically exceeds 30 \cite{carlsonVariationalMonteCarlo1991} in the standard VMC method, making the optimization of the wave function computationally demanding.
 Moreover, one of the more successful VMC frameworks for light nuclei \cite{PhysRevC.32.2105} requires the solution of second-order differential equations \cite{RevModPhys.51.821} from which the wave functions are derived, making the computational burden even heavier.
+Building physically meaningful trial wave functions for complex nuclear interactions requires sophisticated mathematical structures and strong physical intuition (see e.g., Ref.\ \cite{gandolfiAtomicNucleiQuantum2020a} for recent developments in the field).
 Therefore, more efficient tools for finding high-quality variational trial wave functions are desired.
 While VMC is often used to provide wave function inputs to imaginary-time based quantum Monte Carlo (QMC) simulations (e.g., GFMC or auxiliary-field diffusion Monte Carlo),~\cite{lonardoniAuxiliaryFieldDiffusion2018a} the method is also an important standalone tool that can be used to study questions outside the scope of imaginary-time QMC \cite{PhysRevC.83.041001} and that in some cases \cite{PhysRevX.14.021030} can even provide more accurate results than the latter.